 We used an advective and conducive heat flow model (Luijendijk, 2018) to quantify the thermal effects of fluid flow near the Malpais fault.
-We first quantified the timescale of present-day (pre-1960) fluid flow system by calibrating fluid flow to borehole temperature record from the 1680 m deep well 85-18 (Iovenitti and Epperson, Jr., 1981) that is located near the western edge of the sinter terrace (Fig. 1A).
-We then ran models of continuous and episodic hydrothermal activity.
-The modeled thermal histories were used to calculate AHe ages, which were compared to observed values.
-The modeled fluid flux was equal to the observed flux in the system of 0.018 m3 s-1 (Olmsted and Rush, 1987) and flowed upward from a carbonate formation at 5 km depth.
-The background geothermal gradient was based on an undisturbed gradient of 0.04 °C m-1 in well Collins-1 (Jones, 1983).
-A more detailed description of the model setup can be found in Data Repository section DR1.6.
+We first quantified the timescale of present-day (pre-1960) fluid flow system by calibrating fluid flow to a borehole temperature record from well 85-18 (Iovenitti and Epperson, Jr., 1981) near the western edge of the sinter terrace (Fig. 1).
+We then ran models of continuous and episodic hydrothermal activity and compared modeled and measured AHe ages.
+A detailed description of the model setup can be found in Data Repository section DR1.6.